typefe/home-lab/zero-trust-security.md

 - **Contractors**: Time-limited access with additional restrictions

 > **🔐 Important**: Zero Trust is now protecting your Proxmox access.
 Only users with authorized email addresses can access the web interface.

+---

+## 🚀 Secure Application Access with Cloudflare WARP

+This guide explains how to set up Cloudflare's WARP client to provide secure, seamless access to your self-hosted services without exposing any ports on your firewall.
+This method is ideal for mobile and desktop applications that may not handle browser-based authentication prompts well.

+### How It Works

+The WARP client creates a secure tunnel from a user's device directly to Cloudflare's network.
+By creating specific Access policies, you can grant trusted devices running WARP direct, passwordless access to your internal applications, while still protecting them from the public internet.

+### Step 1: Enable WARP Checks in Zero Trust

+1.  **Enable the Network Proxy:**
+    - In your Zero Trust dashboard, go to **Settings > Network**.
+    - Ensure that **Proxy** is enabled.

+2.  **Activate the WARP Client Check:**
+    - Go to **Settings > WARP Client**.
+    - Under **WARP client checks**, click **Add new**.
+    - Select "WARP" and give it a name like `WARP Check`.

+3.  **Set Up Device Enrollment Rules:**
+    - Go to **Settings > WARP Client** and click **Manage** under **Device enrollment**.
+    - Add a rule to allow your email address (or your users' emails) to enroll devices.

+### Step 2: Set up the WARP Client on Your Device

+1.  **Install the App:** Download the "**1.1.1.1: Faster Internet**" app on your mobile or desktop device.
+2.  **Log in to Zero Trust:**
+    - In the app, go to **Settings > Account > Login with Cloudflare for Teams**.
+    - Enter your organization's team name (found under **Settings > General** in the Zero Trust dashboard).
+    - Complete the one-time login with your email.

+### Step 3: Create the Access Policy for Your Application

+1. In Zero Trust, go to **Access > Applications** and find the application you want to secure.
+2.  **Create a "Bypass for WARP" Policy:**
+    - Click **Add a policy**.
+    - Set the **Action** to **Bypass**.
+    - Give it a name like `Allow Enrolled WARP Devices`.
+    - Create an **Include** rule with the **Selector** set to `WARP`.
+3.  **Order Your Policies:** Drag this new Bypass policy to the **top of the list (Order #1)**.
+This ensures it's evaluated before any other rules.
+4.  **(Optional) Create a Fallback:** Keep a second policy (Order #2) as an "Allow" rule that requires an Email OTP or another identity provider.
+This will serve as a fallback for browser access on devices without WARP.

+### Step 4: Verification

+1. With the WARP client connected on your device, open a browser and go to `https://cloudflare.com/cdn-cgi/trace`.
+You should see `warp=on`.
+2. Open the application you secured (e.g., the Nextcloud app, a web dashboard).
+It should connect instantly without a login prompt.
+3. On a computer without WARP, try to access the same application.
+You should be blocked or see your fallback authentication method (e.g., the Cloudflare email login page).